tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-multi-container-app.md

 ### <a name="connect-wordpress-to-redis"></a>A WordPress csatlakoztatása a Redishez

-Jelentkezzen be rendszergazdaként a WordPressbe.
+Jelentkezzen be rendszergazdaként a WordPress.
 A bal oldali navigációs menüben válassza a **Beépülő modulok**, majd a **Telepített beépülő modulok** lehetőséget.

 ![WordPress beépülő modulok kiválasztása][2]